-Each class of property is assessed at a ratio unique to that type of property.
+Each property class is assessed at a ratio unique to that property type.
 The assessment ratio is applied to the market or the capped value of the property to determine the assessed value of the property.
 Each county, municipality, unincorporated fire district, school district, and special purpose district then applies its millage rate to the assessed value to determine the tax due.
-The millage rate is equivalent to the tax per \$1,000 of assessed value.
-For example, if the millage rate is 200 mills and the assessed value of the property is \$1,000, the tax on that property is \$200.
+The millage rate equals the tax per \$1,000 assessed value.
+For example, if the millage rate is 200 mills and the property's assessed value is \$1,000, the tax on that property is \$200.

-What is millage roll back?
+What is millage rollback?

-A roll back is implemented when the overall assessed values grow.
+A rollback is implemented when the overall assessed values grow.
 To avoid a windfall to the county, the corresponding millage goes down compared to the previous tax year.
 Please note that the calculation works for the county as a whole.
 Individuals can see increases or decreases depending on whether their assessed value increases or decreases more than the county or district average.
-Both are calculated by the State of South Carolina Code of Laws 12-37-251.
+The State of South Carolina Code of Laws 12-37-251 calculates both.
 For example:

-Before Roll back:
+Before Rollback: